 Exercise and self-care often get left off the to-do list when we are feeling overwhelmed, but they are the exact things that help us deal with our overwhelm healthily and powerfully.

 So here are the steps that I’ve taken to deal with my own overwhelm.
 Getting honest with myself has allowed me to exercise regularly and feel much better mentally.
 Surprise, surprise, it’s all about mindset.
-It’s about how we think about ourselves and our surroundings.
+It’s about how we think about ourselves and our surroundings, and the practices we put in place to help regulate our nervous system.

 Let’s start with three questions: